sharduul/chalk/_posts/2019-10-9-how-to-make-passive-income.md

 I have invested in stocks, bonds, and ETFs.
 And, the amount is the average monthly I make from dividends that I earn just by holding those investments.

 Not all of them are dividend stocks.
 Some of them are growth stocks, whose value is expected to grow exponentially over the decade.
-So, image the compound interest that I get on them.
+So, imagine the compound interest that I get on them.

 And the dividends I earn gets re-invested in the stocks.
 Giving an additional boost to the compound interest that I earn on my investments.

-If you want to start investing today, I recommend these two platforms:
+If you want to start investing today, I would encourage you to read my in-depth analysis on these two platforms:

 #### [Acorns Review - Is it really for you](http://ngninja.com/posts/acorns-review-2019)<br/>

 #### [M1 Finance - Comprehensive Review](http://ngninja.com/posts/m1-finance-review-2019)<br/>

-Even if you have a brokerage account and want to move to a no-fees broker, [M1 Finance - Comprehensive Review](http://ngninja.com/posts/m1-finance-review-2019) is the best investment platform out there.
+Even if you have a brokerage account and want to move to a no-fees broker, [M1 Finance](http://ngninja.com/posts/m1-finance-review-2019) is the best investment platform out there.

 ## Rental Property